-China exports, imports fall again in August but pace slows
+China Exports, Imports Fall Again In August But Pace Slows

 The drop in trade was "in line with expectations", given persistently weak external demand, economist Zhiwei Zhang of Pinpoint Asset Management said in a note.

-"The focus of the policymakers is on the domestic economic challenges, particularly the property market," wrote Zhang.
+"The foof the policymakers is on the domestic economic challenges, particularly the property market," wrote Zhang.

 China's property sector remains in turmoil, with major developers failing to complete housing projects, triggering protests and mortgage boycotts from homebuyers.